oshaughn/research-projects-RIT/GETTING_STARTED.md

 In brief,  the arguments ``--ile-args`` and ``--cip-args`` are most of the arguments to two programs, ```integrate_likelihood_extrinsic_batchmode`` and ``util_ConstructIntrinsicPosterior_GenericCoordinates.py``, called in ILE.sub and CIP.sub.
 Let's look at each submit file for this example, and then think about their arguments

 #### ILE.sub
-After some reformatting for readbility, the submit file should look something like this
+After some reformatting for readbility, the submit file for ILE should look something like this
 ```

 arguments = " --output-file CME_out-$(macromassid)-$(cluster)-$(process).xml \